hussien89aa/KotlinUdemy/README.md

-## The complete Android Kotlin Developer course
+# The complete Android Kotlin Developer course

 ### In this course you will learn how to make 17 online games, and apps for Android, using Kotlin.
 Enroll using a [ 95% discount coupon](https://www.udemy.com/the-complete-kotlin-developer-course/?couponCode=UDMEYGITHUB).

-Bellow is list of open source Apps that we build in tutorial
+Bellow, list of open source Apps that we build in tutorial

 - [Find My Age  App](https://github.com/hussien89aa/KotlinUdemy/tree/master/Android/FindMyAge).
 - [Tic Tac Toe Local App](https://github.com/hussien89aa/KotlinUdemy/tree/master/Android/TicTacToy%20Game/TicTacToyLocal).